Is It Possible to Make Aliyah to Israel on the Basis of a DNA Test?

 Such publications are the result of grossly irresponsible journalistic practices.
-An appellant whose Aliyah request was denied may make any number of claims, more or less plausible.
+An appellant whose Aliyah request was denied may make any number of claims, each more or less plausible.
 Until and unless their claims are actually accepted by the Israeli judicial / immigration system, no changes are imminent.
 Presenting these claims, which are certain to be ignored / denied, as a breakthrough for immigration law, is outright misleading.
-Seemingly reputable scientific publications taking these claims at face value makes us and other journalists question the authors’ credentials.
+Seemingly reputable scientific publications taking these claims at face value forces us, as well as other journalists, to question the authors’ credentials.

 When Can a DNA Test Grant Israeli Citizenship?

 A DNA test can be used to receive Israeli citizenship under certain circumstances.
 Specifically, a DNA test can conclusively prove that a person is the child of an Israeli citizen or of a person who is Jewish.
 Section 4 of the Law of Citizenship states that anyone born to an Israeli mother or father, whether in Israel or abroad, is an Israeli citizen by birth.
-This DNA test is done according to the authorization of the Israeli Family Court, and if the result proves that the child is in fact a son or daughter of an Israeli, the court will order the Israeli Ministry of Interior to register them as an Israeli citizen.
+This DNA test is conducted based on the authorization of the Israeli Family Court.
+If the result proves that the child is in fact a son or daughter of an Israeli citizen \ resident, the court will order the Israeli Ministry of Interior to register them as Israelis.

 Israel’s immigration authorities may require an adult Aliyah applicant to undergo a DNA test in certain circumstances.
 If their parents were never married, or if the documentation is lacking, a DNA test may prove they are in fact related to a Jewish parent / grandparent.